-Let’s look at the many ways a machine can improve — or hurt — your bottom line.
+Let’s look at the many ways an industrial manipulator or lift assist device can improve — or hurt — your bottom line.

 So, what does this mean for you and your industrial manipulator?
 The machine you choose should be built to meet safety standards, and the company you purchase from should feel comfortable to discuss the safety record of their machines.
 Never eschew safety in the search for low prices, as you’re likely to find a machine with a low upfront price tag may come with an increased risk for your employees.